Who can I contact if I am interested in purchasing conferencing equipment?

 We offer Free Shipping on all orders of conferencing equipment to anywhere in New Zealand.

-We also offer International shipping, however prices will vary per country and will be in addition to the cost of your purchase.
-For more information please contact us on 0800 450 278.
+We also offer International shipping however, prices will vary per country and will be in addition to the cost of your purchase.
+For more information please contact us.

 Are your prices including or excluding GST?